apollographql/apollo-feature-requests/README.md

 # 👋 Welcome

-Many of the features in the Apollo Client library came from suggestions by you, the community!
-While the project has it's own repo for tracking issues, we welcome any ideas about how to make the experience for the client better for your use cases.
+Many of the features in Apollo Client came from suggestions by you, the community!
+While the project has its own repo for tracking issues, we welcome ideas about how to make the client better for your use cases.
 Unless there is overwhelming demand for a feature, it might not get implemented immediately, but please include as much information as possible that will help people have a discussion about your proposal.

 ## 🧑‍🚀 Apollo feature request process